decretist/Dissertation/Chapter4/chapter4.md

 *dicta* were not the work of either one or two authors, but are more likely to have been the product of collaborative authorship.

-On Monday, Anders presented a sketch of what a stemma for the first recension might look like.
-It suggested that the textual transmission was far more complicated than we may have imagined (or at least may have hoped for).
-The results I've presented here today suggest that the question of authorship is potentially as complicated as the question of transmission.
-I believe that there is enough evidence at least to question assumptions of monolithic authorships (of either the one Gratian or two Gratians variety).
-If we cannot satisfactorily answer the question "was there one Gratian or were there two?" it is probably because that is not the right question to ask.

 ### Temporary appendix

 **[Update Figures 4 and 5 to use the same samples as the other PCA